shookx/workshop-functional-prog/README.md

 ## Project aim

-Do you remind about DoOps ?
+Do you remind about DoOp ?
 Our favorite calculator which calculate any arithmetic expression like this :
 ```
 42 + 404 = 426
 ```